galdor/erl-jsv/doc/handbook.md

 - `min_length`: the minimal length of the string.
 - `max_length`: the maximum length of the string.
+- `prefix`: a prefix the string must start with.
+- `suffix`: a suffix the string must end with.

 Note that the length of a string is the number of characters in the string, and not the number of bytes in its representation.
 Since erl-jsv relies on the